Slow Pitch Applications

 Hi-speed lift means consecutive cranks of reeling, usually 3 to 5 cranks, without holding up the rod to kick up.
-It’s nice to combine some hi-speed lifts occasionally in between different slow pitch to create changes of pace.
+It’s nice to combine some hi-speed lifts occasionally in between slow pitch actions to create change of pace.
 Hi-speed lift attracts fish.
-And then the next couple pitches are the feed.
+And then the following slow pitch actions are the feed.
 Invitation for a bite.

 Red marks in the picture indicate when the contacts are likely to come.

-When you bring down the rod after the kick-up, you may reel the half of the next pitch, and reel the other half to pitch as you bring up the rod.
+When you bring down the rod after the whip-up, you may reel the half of the next pitch, and reel the other half as you bring up the rod.
 This creates actions without falls. (left side)

 Or, you may not reel at all while you bring down the rod.
-This gives away line slack for the jig to fall. (right side)
+You are maximizing the free falls. (right side)

 This is a simple example of reeling application.
 But in reality there’s a lot you can do with the rod actions.

 Can you imagine what kind of reeling and rod actions can bring on the movement as in this picture?

 If you have no idea, I recommend to watch some video!

 Slow Pitch Jigging Video Gallary